Visiting Olympic in Autumn Overview

-Whale watching: Kalaloch Beach is one most renown places in the world to see whales as they travel from their breeding ground in Baja California to the Bering Strait, and back again.
-The best times of year to watch them past Olympic’s western coast is April-May and October-November.
-Port Angeles (about three hours northeast of Kalaloch) offers whale watching tours, guiding you through the Strait of Juan de Fuca in search of humpback and orca whales, elephant seals and sea lions.
+Whale watching: Kalaloch Beach is one of the most renowned places in the world to see whales as they travel from their breeding ground in Baja California to the Bering Strait, and back again.
+The best times of year to watch them past the Olympic’s western coast are April-May and October-November.
+Port Angeles (about three hours northeast of Kalaloch) offers whale-watching tours, guiding you through the Strait of Juan de Fuca in search of humpback and orca whales, elephant seals, and sea lions.

 Tidepooling: While you are storm-watching at the coast, make sure you look down too!
-In the tiny pools that gather after the tide recedes, you can find tiny marine organism crammed into a space the size of a dinner plate—sometimes up to hundreds of these tiny, vibrant, spiky creatures!
-The best locations for tidepooling are Beach 4 at Kalaloch, and Hole-in-the-Wall at Mora.
+In the tiny pools that gather after the tide recedes, you can find tiny marine organisms crammed into a space the size of a dinner plate—sometimes up to hundreds of these tiny, vibrant, spiky creatures!
+The best locations for tidepooling are Beach 4 at Kalaloch and Hole-in-the-Wall at Mora.